Reefing: Slab

 Slab or jiffy reefing allows for the quick establishment of a new tack and clew, while the halyard is partially lowered and then raised.
-One or two reefing lines passing through the sail's luff and leach reef cringles create a new tack and clew for the sail by pulling those points tight to the boom.
+One or two reefing lines passing through the sail's luff and leach reef cringles create a new tack and clew for the sail by pulling them tight to the boom.
 These can be led back to the cockpit to allow crew members to reef without going on deck in heavy weather.
 Intermediate reef cringles need not be used.

 Roller

 Roller reefing rolls or wraps the sail around a wire, foil, or spar to reduce its exposure to the wind.
 In mainsail furling systems the sail is either wrapped around the boom by a mechanism in the gooseneck or hardware inside the boom winds it around a rotating foil.
 Furling systems controlled with lines led to the cockpit allow reefing without crew having to go on deck in heavy weather.
 Roller reefing also allows more variable sail area than conventional or jiffy reefing.
 Countering these advantages are the furled sail possibly not having an optimal shape and sail repair or replacement being more difficult.
 In-mast roller-furling mainsails are not conducive to good sail shape.